 Growing a better tomorrow

-Iwasa now heads 11-year-old GRA Inc, a start-up that enlists the expertise of local farmers and outfits greenhouses with the latest technologies, including crown cooling and LED growth lights, to ensure optimal strawberry growing conditions from seed to berry.
+Iwasa now heads 11-year-old GRA Inc, a start-up that that grows high-tech, high-quality, and high-taste strawberries.
+By enlisting the expertise of local farmers and outfitting greenhouses with the latest technologies, including crown cooling and LED growth lights, GRA ensures optimal strawberry growing conditions from seed to berry.

 Sustainably perfect strawberries

 With strawberries particularly susceptible to disease, GRA uses two UPL biosolutions, SPIDEX and Natupol Black.
 Together, they help protect the fruit against pests and diseases from planting to picking, ensuring every berry sold is perfectly ripe and perfectly formed.

 Iwasa is also aware of the damage done by industrial farming and the need for new approaches: “The use of agrochemicals has resulted in pesticide and insecticide resistance, leading to more frequent spraying and increased costs,” he says.
 “UPL has been a helpful and powerful supporter of GRA for the past 11 years, providing us with the technologies and biosolutions we need to fight natural enemies efficiently, without damaging the environment.
 Our duty to our children and future generations is to farm sustainably.”

 With the appetite for healthy, high-quality, locally-grown produce on the rise, Iwasa hopes to make a name for Japanese strawberries globally as he continues on his decade-long ambition of revitalising Tohoku’s strawberry industry and achieving the long-term economic resilience of his home town.